-The last time you had sexual intercourse, what one method did you or your partner use to prevent pregnancy?
+- 64. The last time you had sexual intercourse, what one method did you or your partner use to prevent pregnancy? - 65.
 How many times have you been pregnant or gotten someone pregnant?

 These questions measure use of contraception and identify whether a student has been pregnant or gotten someone pregnant.
-Pregnancies that occur during adolescence place both mothers and infants at risk for lifelong social and economic disadvantages.33 In 1995, almost one million teenage girls in the United States became pregnant, just over 243,000 teenagers obtained an abortion,37 and nearly 492,000 gave birth.38 In 1996, the birth rate for youth aged 15-19 was 54.4 per 1,000 women.38 Sixty-six percent of all births among teenagers are the result of unintended pregnancy.39
+Pregnancies that occur during adolescence place both mothers and infants at risk for lifelong social and economic disadvantages.33 In 1995, almost one million teenage girls in the United States became pregnant and just over 243,000 teenagers obtained an abortion.37 In 1998, among female youth aged 15-19, nearly 390,000 gave birth and the birth rate was 51.1 per 1,000.38 Sixty-six percent of all births among teenagers are the result of unintended pregnancy.39

-Dietary Behaviors
+Unhealthy Dietary Behaviors

-How tall are you without your shoes on?

-6. How much do you weigh without your shoes on?

-How do you describe your weight?

-Which of the following are you trying to do about your weight?

-During the past 30 days, did you exercise to lose weight or to keep from gaining weight?

-During the past 30 days, did you eat less food, fewer calories, or foods low in fat to lose weight or to keep from gaining weight?

-During the past 30 days, did you go without eating for 24 hours or more (also called fasting) to lose weight or to keep from gaining weight?
+- 6. How tall are you without your shoes on? - 7.
+How much do you weigh without your shoes on? - 66.
+How do you describe your weight? - 67.
+Which of the following are you trying to do about your weight? - 68.
+During the past 30 days, did you exercise to lose weight or to keep from gaining weight? - 69.
+During the past 30 days, did you eat less food, fewer calories, or foods low in fat to lose weight or to keep from gaining weight? - 70.
+During the past 30 days, did you go without eating for 24 hours or more (also called fasting) to lose weight or to keep from gaining weight? - 71.
 During the past 30 days, did you take any diet pills, powders, or liquids without a doctor's advice to lose weight or to keep from gaining weight?
-(Do not include meal replacement products such as Slim Fast.)
+(Do not include meal replacement products such as Slim Fast.) - 72.
 During the past 30 days, did you vomit or take laxatives to lose weight or to keep from gaining weight?

 These questions measure self-reported height and weight, self-perception of body weight status, and specific weight control behaviors.
 Data on self-reported height and weight can be used to calculate body mass index and provide a reasonable proxy measure of whether students are overweight.
-Although overweight prevalence estimates derived from self-reported data are likely to be low, they can be useful in tracking trends over time.
+Although overweight prevalence estimates derived from self-reported data are likely to be low, 40,41 they can be useful in tracking trends over time.
 Prevalence trends from national surveys of adults using self-reported height and weight have been consistent with trend data from national surveys using measured heights and weights.
 The prevalence of overweight among adolescents more than doubled from 5% in the late 1970s to 11% between 1988 and 1994.
 Overweight or obesity acquired during childhood or adolescence may persist into adulthood and increase the risk later in life for coronary heart disease, gallbladder disease, some types of cancer, and osteoarthritis of the weight-bearing joints.
 In adolescence, obesity is associated with hyperlipidemia, hypertension, abnormal glucose tolerance, and adverse psychological and social consequences.
 Studies have shown high rates of body dissatisfaction and dieting among adolescent females, with many engaging in unhealthy weight control behaviors, such as fasting and self-induced vomiting.
-46-49